Alejoboga20/master-fetch-swr/README.md

 This repository contains the code for the article [Mastering Data Fetching in React using SWR and TypeScript](TODO: Replace with URL once article is published).

+You can find the live demo of the application [here](TODO: Replace with URL once the app is deployed).

 ## Getting Started

 To get started, clone the repository and install the dependencies: